dbca-wa/wastd/docs/data_collectors.rst

 [Google Fusion Tables](https://fusiontables.google.com/DataSource?docid=1wL_dSRNuUCyukJjiUo8RDvFQ0ejWoRpJo2p3S5Rm#map:id=6).

-From there, data are downloaded (pending: consumed via the GFT API) and presented in an RMarkdown workbook [Turtle Tracks](http://rpubs.com/florian_mayer/track-counts).
+From there, data are downloaded (pending: consumed via the GFT API) and presented in an RMarkdown workbook [Turtle Tracks](http://rpubs.com/florian_mayer/track-counts) as well as an RShiny app using live data [Turtle Tracker](https://rshiny.dpaw.wa.gov.au/turtles/).

 **In development**:
 Data will be piped from ODK Aggregate into WAStD.